✓ Blog posts

 Writing: In addition to being a fulltime freelancer, I’ve written three books and ultimately hope to pay the bills as an author someday.
 Much like a shark, I imagine if I go a day without writing (something I can’t remember the last time I did) I will literally drop dead.
 I love writing about my experiences in the above four niches, guides to help people overcome challenges I once had, and fiction that has incorporates a heavy dose of nostalgia.

 Really I’m all about diving deep into something new, treating myself as a guinea pig, then sharing what I’ve learned with others through writing.
 Think of me as Tim Ferriss meets A.J.
 Jacobs: If it’s something I can experiment with first hand, record data on, and analyze the results, I’m all about it.

-Have a project you think I’d be perfect for?
+Have a project you think I’d be perfect (or ok enough) for?

 Send me an email about it and let’s get started.